fathertime100/apollo-coin/README.md

 This guide assumes some basic knowledge of Linux and Cryptocurrency Exchanges.
 You do not need to be an expert to complete this tutorial.
 If you have any questions, please feel free to reach out to me directly on [Discord](https://discordapp.com/download) and I'd be happy to help!
 My username is fathertime100.
 ***
 ## OVERVIEW
-This process will does take some time to complete from start to finish.
-If you are adept at masternode setup it will take you less time, if you are a first-timer, expect to put in a few hours to complete this process.
+This process will take some time to complete.
+If you are adept at masternode setup it will take you around two hours.
+If you are a first-timer, expect to put in a few hours to complete this process.

 It involves six steps: